Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 "They've been really great so far," says Billy.
 "But this is a real test for any relationship.
 And that make me nervous because the opportunity for us to do really well probably won't come until next spring."

 That's high season for Cornwall's.
-After Saint Patrick's Day, the pub counts on crowds from the Boston Marathon that runs through Kenmore Square, and then Cornwall's dual mainstays: the throngs of fans coming to Red Sox games at nearby Fenway Park, and families flocking in to celebrate Boston University graduations.
+After Saint Patrick's Day, the pub counts on crowds from the Boston Marathon that runs through Kenmore Square, and then Cornwall's dual mainstays: the throngs of fans coming to Red Sox games at nearby Fenway Park and families flocking in to celebrate Boston University graduations.

 Fenway has just reopened for practice, and games are scheduled to be played later this month, but with no fans.
 BU's current plan is to give students the choice of coming back for fall classes or taking them remotely, but the campus has been virtually empty since March.

 "I mean, those are two legs of the bar stool that are totally gone," says Billy.
-Kenmore Square he says, has been a "ghost town."
+Kenmore Square, he says, has been a "ghost town."

 "It's very nerve-wracking," sighs Pam.

 Especially, she said, since the stakes are not just her family's livelihood, but life and death for everyone who comes in to eat or work.
-While Massachusetts currently has one of the nation's lowest coronavirus transmission rates, it was a hotspot just a few months ago, and a second spike is always a fear.
+While Massachusetts currently has one of the nation's lowest coronavirus transmission rates, it was a hot spot just a few months ago, and a second spike is always a fear.
 It's why she didn't just fling the doors open the first day it was allowed, like many others did.

-Cornwall's let a month's worth of business pass it by, as the Beales spent time studying new pandemic protocols, stocking up on PPE, attending webinars offered by the city and the restaurant industry, doing deep cleaning of the restaurant, and taking extra precautions like adding new filters to their HVAC system.
+Cornwall's let a month's worth of business pass it by as the Beales spent time studying new pandemic protocols, stocking up on PPE, attending webinars offered by the city and the restaurant industry, doing deep cleaning of the restaurant, and taking extra precautions like adding new filters to their HVAC system.

 "Look, the most important thing is everybody's health and safety, first and foremost, and you can never lose sight of that," says Pam.
 "When I see other people opening up, not for me to judge, but I think, 'Take a step back and do it right.' "